particle-iot/docs/src/content/reference/device-os/firmware.md

 // The device LED will shut off during deep sleep
 // The device will not wake up if a rising edge signal is applied to WKP
 ```

+Note: Be sure WKP is LOW before going into SLEEP_MODE_DEEP with a time interval!
+If WKP is high, even if it falls and rises again the device will not wake up.
+Additionally, the time limit will not wake the device either, and the device will stay in sleep mode until reset or power cycled.

 {{/if}} {{!-- has-stm32 --}}